Skip to Main Content

-Plagiarism is the use of any outside source in work submitted for evaluation and grading, without proper acknowledgment.
-“Outside source” means any work, published or unpublished, by any person other than the student.
-“Outside sources” include but are not limited to: books, articles, websites, lectures, sermons, videos, and other online sources.
-Plagiarism is an extremely serious offense toward the scholarly community, one that can result in an academic sanction Ordinarily, instances of plagiarism are discovered by the faculty member who has the authority to confront a student, assess the gravity of the instance, and determine the academic consequences within the course in question, up to and including the assignment of a failing grade.
-The faculty member must also report all instances of plagiarism to the VP of Academic Affairs, providing the documentation of the alleged plagiarism, and a description of the measures taken by the faculty member, including grade implications.
+Plagiarism is using any source in work submitted for evaluation and grading, without proper acknowledgment.
+Sources can be anything ranging from (but not limited to) published and unpublished works, books, articles, sermons, lectures, websites, videos, and even your own previously submitted papers.
+Plagiarism is an extremely serious offense toward the scholarly community, one that can result in an academic sanction.
+Ordinarily, instances of plagiarism are discovered by the faculty member who has the authority to confront a student, assess the gravity of the instance, and determine the academic consequences within the course in question, up to and including the assignment of a failing grade.
+The faculty member must also report all instances of plagiarism to the Senior Director of Contextual Ministry, providing the documentation of the alleged plagiarism and a description of the measures taken by the faculty member, including grade implications.
 General requirements for the proper acknowledgment of sources of academic work are as follows.

-Unattributed Quotations Each quotation, regardless of length, must be placed in quotation marks or clearly indented beyond the regular margin.
-Each quotation must be accompanied, either within the text or in a footnote, by a precise indication of the source.
+Regardless of length, each quotation must be placed in quotation marks or clearly indented beyond the regular margin.
+Each quotation must be accompanied, within the text or in a footnote, by a precise indication of the source following CMS guidelines.
 Any sentence or phrase that is not the original work of the student must be acknowledged.

-Unauthorized Multiple Submission Under certain conditions, the student may be permitted to rewrite an earlier work or to satisfy two academic requirements by producing a single piece of work more extensive than that which would satisfy either requirement on its own.
-Failure to gain prior permission from the instructors to do so constitutes a breach of academic integrity.
+If you reproduce your own original phrases, findings, or ideas from an earlier submitted final paper, presentation, or published work into a new paper or presentation, you must cite it according to CMS guidelines.
+Failure to do so is considered self-plagiarism.
+Under certain conditions, and with the instructors’ permission, the student may be permitted to rewrite an earlier work or to satisfy two academic requirements by producing a single piece of work more extensive than that which would satisfy either requirement on its own.
+Failure to gain prior permission from the instructors constitutes a breach of academic integrity.

 "It is important to distinguish between infringement of copyright and plagiarism.
 In an academic setting, copyright law really only protects the expression of ideas (the specific words and images used), not the actual ideas themselves.
 If actual ideas are copied, this is plagiarism but not copyright infringement, and it is unethical, but not illegal.
 If you were to take a work that sits in the public domain, and change it around a bit and call it your own, you are not breaking the law, but it is plagiarism.
 However, if you take a copyrighted work and claim it as your original work, it is both copyright infringement and plagiarism.
 If you take a portion of a work that is copyrighted, change it around a little bit and insert it into your own work without attribution, you are definitely plagiarizing; in addition, depending on how much you use, this could either be fair use or an infringement of copyright." - Robert Harington, on The Scholarly Kitchen blog